dreamInCoDeforlife/Arduino_Webinterface/README.md

-# Arduino_Webinterface
+#Arduino Web interface

+Information

 In this project, an application is created where a robot arm is controlled online at a remote location.

 To visit the website go to www.wossrobotics.ca/armcontrol.html .

-if you are a first time user click on this link : https://appear.in/LED_Control
+If you are a first time user click on this link : https://appear.in/LED_Control

 Make sure to block your webcam!

+#Development Notes

+Anyone in the HDSB district school board can join this project for further developments!

+Quick Pointers
+- Our website has already been built which is available for viewing at wossrobotics.ca/armcontrol.html .
+- Other projects such as the robot hand are currently in production and will be launched at the discretion of White Oaks Secondary School Computer Engineering Department.